As you plan for your financial future, you may be wondering…

 Protection Is The Key

 Retirees seem to be running out of conservative places to put their money.
 CD’s and regular savings account seem inadequate.
 Pensions offered through employers have all but disappeared.
-Indeed, even those who work in government are needing to put more into retirement plans than before.
+Indeed, even those who work in government are needing to put more into their retirement strategies than before.
 Ultimately, may people arrive at retirement and discover that their income is less than they thought it would be.

 On the flip side, stock market investments aren’t the right choice for some retirees, either.
 For example, if the stock market goes down, your account value does, too.
 Sadly, the 2008 and 2009 market drops caused many people to lose money.
 For those that were close to or in retirement, that type of dip in the market was major.
 Although the market recovered, some accounts did not.
-This is why our firm believes that all retirees should have protection as part of their retirement plan.
+This is why our firm believes that all retirees should have protection as part of their retirement strategy.

 Protect Your Money & Retire With Enough